Wei918-ai/rv32i-single-cycle-cpu/README.md

 A single-cycle RISC-V (RV32I subset) processor written in Verilog, verified through simulation in Vivado/XSim.

-The focus of this project is not only implementing the datapath, but **proving that every instruction is actually correct** 鈥?a working sum program is not evidence that each instruction works, only that the instructions it happens to use are not broken.
+The focus of this project is not only implementing the datapath, but **proving that every instruction is actually correct** — a working sum program is not evidence that each instruction works, only that the instructions it happens to use are not broken.

 ---